Hiram Maxim: Emigration and knighthood

 In 1881, Maxim arrived in Britain to reorganise the London offices of the United States Electric Lighting Company.
 His visits back to the United States became increasingly infrequent and, on 16 September 1899, Maxim became a naturalised British citizen.
 In the following year, Queen Victoria bestowed a knighthood on him.
 However Victoria died on 22 January 1901, shortly before Maxim's investiture, and so the honour was conferred by Maxim's "friend and new king, Edward VII" at Marlborough House on 9 February 1901.

 Death

 Maxim died at his home in Streatham, London on 24 November 1916 at the age of 76.
-He is buried in south London's West Norwood Cemetery with his wife and his grandson, Lt Colonel Maxim Joubert.
+He is buried in south London's West Norwood Cemetery with his wife and his grandson, Lieutenant Colonel Maxim Joubert.